peppesapienza/WordpressKit/README.md

 }
 ```

-Your action defined inside the closure will be fired when the request inside the session ends.
+Your action defined inside the closure will be fired when the request in the session ends.

-Since a `ResultHandler` method returns `self` you can combine more handler without problem:
+Considering that a `ResultHandler` method returns `self`, you can combine more handler without any problems:

 ```swift
 wp